AmandaDiscord/NEKO/README.md

 # Why NEKO?
 Discord.js trades efficiency for ease of use which isn't bad but Discord.js has the capability of becoming competitive with Eris in terms of scalability which currently isn't widely available and requires edits of Discord.js' source by someone who knows what they're doing.

+This module is still a work in progress and currently only provides means of disabling some Discord.js functionality without modifying the data structure too much.
+This does not exactly tackle the optimization issues completely but provides some form of cache control.

 # ESModule/TypeScript Notice
 NEKO has ESM/import statement support but discord.js does not properly support ESM when it comes to their Structures class mentioned below.
 You can view the relevant issue [here](https://github.com/discordjs/discord.js/issues/4670).